Skip to main contentArrow Right

 JSON Web Tokens (JWTs) have become the standard for modern authentication and authorization, and with good reason—they’re efficient, scalable, and staggeringly simple.
 But security teams often raise a legitimate question about their lifespan after a session: “What happens to a JWT after a user logs out?”

-If you're grappling with a pen test citing JWT invalidation, or if you’re concerned about the security implications of stateless tokens, this guide will show you why this design decision is deliberate—and how the real-world risks are both manageable and worth the trade-off.
+If you're grappling with a pen test citing JWT invalidation, or if you’re concerned about the security implications of stateless tokens, this guide will show you why this behavior exists, how to invalidate JWT tokens after logout in practice, and how to manage token lifecycles securely in production.

 Why do JWTs remain valid after logout?